Illinois Mathematics and Science Academy: Academics

 Students at IMSA take rigorous college preparatory courses, with all classes being taught at the honors level, though IMSA philosophically spurns the Advanced Placement curriculum.
 Each student must fulfill a set of specific credits in order to graduate.
 This set of credits is broken down by academic subject.
 Each semester-long class counts for 0.5 credits, unless it meets with greater-than-normal frequency.

 In addition to the academic program, IMSA also offers a large number clubs ranging from religious clubs to volunteer organizations.
-All these clubs are chartered by the Student Council, colloquially referred to as StudCo.
+All these clubs are chartered by the Student Council and the Council for Campus Equity (CCE).